One of the biggest parts of my business is getting failure-to-launch teens and 20-somethings on their feet and out in the world.

 I work with families to give a teenager or 20-something increasing independence, confidence, and tools to master his or her future.
 You can read more about my approach to Failure-to-Launch young people in this blog post.

 Failure-to-launch issues, like so many family challenges, is a continuum, and there is no one-size-fits-all solution.
 Treatments also fall on a continuum, from traditional therapy to wilderness programs.
-For many families, I offer an alternative middle ground between these two programs when traditional therapy isn’t enough or the child isn’t comfortable with that structure and a wilderness program is too much or a family wants to get better together.
+For many families, I offer an alternative to both of these programs: my program can work when traditional therapy isn’t enough or the child isn’t comfortable with that structure or a family wants to get better together.
+If you are thinking of a wilderness program, here is more information about my alternative approach.

 How I Work